 The Company has operating leases for its current corporate offices, laboratories, manufacturing facilities, and dedicated space in a vivarium in South San Francisco, California.
-Rent expense which is recognized on a straight-line basis over the term of each lease, was \$2.7 million and \$5.5 million for the three and six months ended June 30, 2023 September 30, 2023, respectively, and \$2.8 million and \$5.4 million for the three and six months ended June 30, 2022 September 30, 2022, respectively.
-The total cash paid for operating leases included in the operating cash flows was \$0.5 million, inclusive of \$8.3 million of rent payments less \$7.8 million of cash received related to tenant improvement allowance reimbursement, for the nine months ended September 30, 2023.
-The total cash received for operating leases included in the operating cash flows was \$2.8 million and \$0.2 million, inclusive of \$7.8 million and \$2.1 million of cash received related to tenant improvement allowance reimbursement less \$5.0 million and \$1.9 million of rent payments, for the six nine months ended June 30, 2023 and 2022, respectively.
-The weighted-average remaining lease term was 10.3 10.0 years for the corporate office, laboratory space leases, and additional facility as of June 30, 2023 September 30, 2023.
-The weighted-average discount rate was 9.74 9.8% as of June 30, 2023 September 30, 2023.
+Rent expense was \$2.7 million and \$8.2 million for the three and nine months ended September 30, 2023 March 31, 2024, respectively, and \$2.8 million and \$8.2 million for the three and nine months ended September 30, 2022, respectively.
+The total cash paid for the three months ended March 31, 2024 for operating leases included in the operating cash flows was \$0.5 3.3 million, inclusive of \$8.3 3.1 million of rent payments less and \$0.2 million of tenant improvement allowance repayment, as compared to net cash received of \$5.8 million for the three months ended March 31, 2023, comprised of \$7.8 million of cash received related to tenant improvement allowance reimbursement, for the nine months ended September 30, 2023.
+The total cash received for operating leases included in the operating cash flows was \$6.6 million, inclusive of \$9.5 million of cash received related to tenant improvement allowance reimbursement less \$2.9 2.0 million of rent payments, for the nine months ended September 30, 2022, payment.
+The weighted-average weighted average remaining lease term was 10.0 9.6 years for the corporate office, laboratory space leases, and additional facility as of September 30, 2023 March 31, 2024.
+The weighted-average weighted average discount rate was 9.8% as of September 30, 2023 March 31, 2024.